mikeattara/mikeattara/README.md

 - 👯  I’m looking to an awesome team to build products with delightful user experiences

-- 🤔  I’m looking for help with landing a `remote fullstack developer` role
+- 🤔  I’m looking for help with landing a `remote frontend or fullstack developer` role

 - 💬  Ask me about `JavaScript/React`, `Community Support and Engagement`, and `Open Source`